apache/activemq-artemis/docs/user-manual/en/examples.md

 OpenWire
 --------

-The `Openwire` example shows how to configure an Apache ActiveMQ server to communicate with an Apache ActiveMQ JMS client that uses open-wire protocol.
+The `Openwire` example shows how to configure an Apache ActiveMQ Artemis server to communicate with an Apache ActiveMQ Artemis JMS client that uses open-wire protocol.

 Paging
 ------

-The `paging` example shows how Apache ActiveMQ can support huge queues even when the server is running in limited RAM.
+The `paging` example shows how Apache ActiveMQ Artemis can support huge queues even when the server is running in limited RAM.
 It does this by transparently *paging* messages to disk, and *depaging* them when they are required.